60th Annual Veteran’s Day Tribute

 |0

-This work, 60th Annual Veteran’s Day Tribute [Image 5 of 5], by A1C Alicia Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 60th Annual Veteran’s Day Tribute, by A1C Alicia Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.